gmsanchez/skd1_simulation/README.md

-# skd1_simulation
+# SKD-1 simulation packages
-Simulation packages for SKD-1
+ROS 2 packages containing launchers and configurations for the SKD-1 simulation using Gazebo.